Our Response to COVID-19 (Coronavirus)

-All staff need to work from home and complete assigned work as directed by the Director or your Supervisor.
+Selected staff members are required to report to work while the rest of the staff needs work from home and complete assigned work as directed by the Director or your Supervisor.
 Please use Institutional G-Suite, phone, social media to complete assigned tasks.

 Any decisions taken by the government regarding our work situation will be passed on to you regularly via email.